 Speech Language Pathology Assistant (AAS)

-The Speech-Language Pathology Assistant-Paraprofessional Program is an online two-year Associate in Applied Science Degree program.
-The Program is offered through a collaboration between colleges in North Dakota: Lake Region State College, Minot State University and Williston State College.
+The Speech-Language Pathology Assistant Paraprofessional Program is an online two-year Associate in Applied Science Degree program.
+The program is offered through collaboration between colleges in North Dakota: Lake Region State College, Minot State University, and Williston State College.
 This program leads to a Speech-Language Pathology Paraprofessional Certificate in the state of North Dakota.
-Students wishing to be certified in other states will need to contact the Department of Public Instruction of that particular state in order to become aware of the necessary state-specific requirements.
+Students wishing to be certified in other states will need to contact the Department of Public Instruction of that particular state in order to become aware of the necessary state specific requirements.

 School districts may require criminal background checks before entering a school setting.

 2. Serve as the foundation for further professional advancement and lifelong learning.

 3. Assist in meeting the needs of the community and greater surrounding area for Speech-Language Pathology Assistant-Paraprofessionals.